 I used my equipment stipend from work to get a Supernote e-ink tablet for taking notes during meetings, brainstorming, etc. But I also use it to read and mark up PDF crochet/knitting patterns.
 Before I would either print patterns out or try to read them on my phone, but this allows me to see them on a larger screen and write all my notes on them without wasting paper and printer ink.

 10. LED Neck Light

-I don't have one yet, but it seems like a nifty little gadget.
-I knit/crochet on car trips, and if we are driving when the sun goes down it gets too dark for me to see the yarn anymore and I have to stop.
-I think this little light would be perfect for seeing my project in the dark without blinding my husband while he's trying to drive.
+This is a nifty little gadget.
+I knit/crochet on car trips, and when the sun goes down and it gets too dark to see I can turn this on and keep going without blinding my husband while he's trying to drive.